PRODUCER COMPANY

 Companies Act 1956:

-assistance principles to its Members and others Rendering technical services,
+on the mutual assistance principles to its Members and others Rendering

-consultancy services, training, research and development and all other
+technical services, consultancy services, training, research and development

-distribution of power, revitalisation of land and water resources, their use,
+transmission and distribution of power, revitalisation of land and water

 produce.